msageryd/pg-promise-listener/README.md

 BEGIN
     _row = row_to_json(NEW);

-    --Try to read filed values from the row
+    --Try to read field values from the row
     --By using json functions we can do this in a "late binding"-fashion without --getting errors for non existing fields
     _id = _row ->> 'id';